 Attainment is measured by 'Stages,' based on the end of year expectations for each year group.
-These 'Stages' broadly correspond to that numerical year group - e.g. by the end of Year 1, a child should be secure in Stage 1.
-Within each Stage, there are three steps; emerging, developing and securing.
+These 'Stages' broadly correspond to that numerical year group - e.g. by the end of Year 1, a child should be secure in Stage 1, or Stage 2 Ready if they have achieved the end of year expectations and are broadening and deepening their understanding and application.
+Within each Stage, there are four steps; emerging, developing, securing and next stage ready.
 It is our expectation that whilst not every child will reach end of year expectations, whatever their starting point, they will progress at least one whole stage per year.